metruzanca/zanca.dev-v3/src/routes/blog/manage-git-identity/index.md

 description: "How to easily manage your GIT Identity"
 ---

+# How to manage your Git Identity for Work and for Personal Projects

 ## What is a GIT Identity?

 Simply put, its the name and email that gets used in the Author field of your commits that show up in `git log` and on the git server.